Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 I don't think that's hurting him.

 Like, I will say.
-What do you think of Andrew Wilson saying the voting age age should be raised?
+What do you think of Andrew Wilson saying the voting age should be raised?
 Do you agree with that?
 No, that's stupid.

-I mean, you can that's my thing.
+I mean, you can, that's my thing.

-It's like you can have a child at 18.
+It's like, you can have a child at 18.
 You can adopt a child at 18.

 Like, you can legally own a gun in certain states.
 Like, you know, like, you can drive.

 You can go to jail.
-You're tried as an adult.

-Well, his brain is still forming, so he's got a lot of fucking fucking nerve.
+Yeah, you know, I think his stance is the brain is still forming, but I don't know.
+Well, his brain is still forming, so he's got a lot of fucking nerve.

 Oh, man.
 Your last debate with him, I got to be honest, I gave up an hour in.